bitovi/academy/src/react-vite/06-routing/routing.md

 The second argument to `createBrowserRouter` is an optional configuration object.
 In the code above, it sets the `basename`, which is the base URL for all locations.
-Here, it's dynamically set based on the environment variable `import.meta.env.BASE_URL`.
+Here, it’s dynamically set based on the environment variable `import.meta.env.BASE_URL`.
 This is useful for scenarios where your application is served from a subdirectory on your server.

 ### RouterProvider